Overview

 Session keep alive is only available on paid plans.

-- Survive disconnects: Network issues or client restarts won’t terminate your session
+- Survive disconnects: Network issues won’t end your session

-- Reuse sessions for performance: Reconnecting is faster than creating a new session
+- Performance: Reconnecting to an existing session is more performant than creating a new one

 Creating a Keep Alive Session

 SettingkeepAlive to true will keep the session available for later use.
-You can reconnect to the session using the same connection URL.
+You can reconnect to the keep alive session using the same connect URL.

 - Node.js